lowcodeunit/public-web-blog/docs/getting-started/viewing-your-device-data.md

 ![Devices Telemetry Table](/img/screenshots/dashboard-devices-telemetry-table.png)

-The telemetry row provides only your Device ID and the time at which the message was processed.
-The system is dynamic in terms of how the payload can come in, so to see what real data is flowing through you'll have to either copy or expand the payload.
+The system is dynamic in terms of how the payload can come in, so the telemetry row provides only your Device ID and the time at which the message was processed.
+To see what real data is flowing through you'll have to either copy or expand the payload.

 To quickly copy the payload of one of your messages, use the <img src="/img/screenshots/icon-telemetry-copy-payload.png" class="text-image" /> button.
 Using the <img src="/img/screenshots/icon-telemetry-expand-payload.png" class="text-image" /> button will expand the row to show the raw payload of the message.